PebbleTemplates/pebble/docs/src/orchid/resources/pages/contributing.md

 ## Getting Started
 - Fork the [repository](https://github.com/PebbleTemplates/pebble)
 - Make the fix.
-- Use maven to build and test: `mvn clean install`
+- Use maven to build and test:
+    - `mvn clean install` from root to build Pebble
+    - `mvn orchid:serve` from `docs/` to build and serve documentation on http://localhost:8080
 - Submit a pull request

 ## Understanding the Code